 You shouldn’t miss Sofia’s Roman ruins (they’re free to see).
 And of course, as Bulgaria was ruled by Communists from 1946 until 1990, you can’t miss the communist architecture.
 It is most present in the centre of Sofia, where you’ll see The TZUM Sofia Central Department Store, the President’s Office and the Communist Party House all constructed in the post-war Socialist era.

 Probably the prettiest of buildings is the National Art Gallery – which is vaguely reminiscent of an old train station.
 Equalling the photogenic Art Gallery is the Sofia Central Mineral Baths.
-The gorgeous white and yellow building combines Bulgarian, Byzantine and Eastern Orthodox design features and was opened in 1913, closing in 1986.
+The gorgeous white and yellow building combines Bulgarian, Byzantine, and Eastern Orthodox design features and was opened in 1913, closing in 1986.
 You can try the mineral water from the public springs on the side of the building.
-It tastes a little odd but does smell a little sulphurous, but then again, Sofia has been recognised for its mineral baths since the 16th century.
+It tastes a little odd but does smell a little sulfurous, but then again, Sofia has been recognized for its mineral baths since the 16th century.

 So there’s your introduction.
 Shall we dive in and explore Sofia together?

 One of the best ways of exploring a city is to take a walking tour.
 And Sofia is no exception.
 The Free Sofia Tour welcomes visitors on any given day of the year.
 This 2-hour walking tour, led by enthusiastic local guides, covers Sofia’s most famous landmark and I can attest to it being excellent.
 As a tour, it provides the ideal introduction to the city and its thousands of years of history.
 These free walking tours are available all year, regardless of the weather.
 You’ll need to reserve a place here.